Atlanta VC Directory

 TTV Capital[1][2][3][4]

-A fintech-focused early-stage venture firm founded in 2000 by Gardiner Garrard and W. Thomas Smith.
-Named to Inc.’s Founder-Friendly Investors list and Institutional Investor’s Fintech Finance 40, they have established themselves as one of the leading fintech investors in the Southeast.
-Their deep sector expertise and extensive network in financial services helps portfolio companies accelerate growth and forge strategic partnerships.
+An Atlanta-based fintech-focused early-stage venture firm founded in 2000 by Gardiner Garrard (Managing Partner) and W. Thomas (Tom) Smith.
+Closed a $250M Fund VI in 2023.
+Named to Inc.’s Founder-Friendly Investors list and Institutional Investor’s Fintech Finance 40.
+Focuses on early-stage financial services and fintech (payments, banking, insurtech, cybersecurity, Web3/crypto) with typical seed checks ~$2–7M, and writes follow-on rounds.
+Their deep sector expertise and extensive network help portfolio companies accelerate growth.
+Atlanta-based leadership.

 Borderless Capital[1]

-One of the most active VC firms in the Southeast, focused on growing the emerging company ecosystem.
-Invests from Seed to Series B with check sizes from $100k to $10M.
-Focuses on Software & Apps, Healthtech & Wellness, Cybersecurity, Blockchain, Enterprise, Media, Marketplace, DevOps.
+An Atlanta-headquartered multi-stage VC led by CEO Mark Buffington.
+One of the most active VC firms in the Southeast, investing from Seed to Series B with check sizes from $100k to $10M.
+Focuses on Enterprise SaaS, Healthtech & Wellness, Cybersecurity, Marketplaces, and DevOps tools.
+(BIP Ventures spun off Panoramic Ventures in 2021).

 Open Opportunity Fund[1]

-A technology venture capital firm focused on investing in software companies founded by outstanding Black and Latinx founders.
-Their $100 million Fund 1 was anchored by SoftBank and has invested in 75 Black- and Latino-led tech companies including Atomic, Brex, Cityblock Health, Eight Sleep, Esusu, Lumu, QuickNode, Squire, and Subject.
-In 2023, the team led by Paul Judge and Marcelo Claure acquired the Fund from SoftBank and announced Fund 2.
-Investment focus spans enterprise IT, artificial intelligence, fintech, and digital health sectors.
+An Atlanta-led technology venture capital firm (headed by Paul Judge with Marcelo Claure) focused on investing in software companies founded by outstanding Black and Latinx founders.
+Their $100 million Fund 1 was anchored by SoftBank.
+In 2023, Judge and Claure acquired the Fund from SoftBank and announced Fund 2 (targeting ~$150–200M).
+Investment focus spans pre-seed through growth stages in enterprise IT, artificial intelligence, fintech, edtech, digital health, and other SaaS sectors.
+Paul Judge is Atlanta-based.

 Overline[1]

-A pre-seed and seed stage venture firm based in Atlanta, investing in founders building transformative technology companies.
-Led by Michael Cohn and Sean O’Brien, the firm focuses on enterprise software, marketplaces, and frontier technology.
-They take a hands-on approach with portfolio companies, leveraging their operational experience and extensive network to help founders accelerate growth.
+An Atlanta-based pre-seed and seed stage venture firm co-founded by Atlanta-based Michael Cohn and Sean O’Brien.
+Invests ~$0.25–1.5M in founders building transformative technology companies across the U.S., focusing on enterprise software, marketplaces, and frontier technology (AI, robotics, etc.).
+Remains active and Atlanta-anchored.
+They take a hands-on approach, leveraging operational experience and network connections.

 Tech Square Ventures[1][2][3][4][7]